outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - solution metric filter: does the line have to connect every point?
           - no but it should be as near as possible to as many as possible points
         - solution metric filter: in what sequence should points be connected?
-          - connections should be made in increasing order, from x origin to highest value of x
+          - connections should be made in increasing adjacent order, from x origin to highest value of x, unless some points can be connected quickly by skipping points once priority points are identified
         - solution metric filter: does the line have to be composed of lines directly connecting one or more points?
           - no because the general intent is predict position of y given x, not to connect the points
         - solution metric filter: can the line be composed of subset/alternate connecting lines, line subset-connecting lines or various average lines?